 Fleur’s expression softened.
 ‘I can try and alleviate your discomfort, if you like.
 You won’t feel it so much if you pay attention to me and let my magic guide your thoughts.’

 ‘I’ll be fine.’
 He twisted his face into a bright smile.

-Fleur’s eyes narrowed.
-She reached out and took his hands, drawing him close against her.
-‘These are the steps,’ she murmured.
-Her breath washed over his cheek in a sharp, sweet rush of burnt holly leaves.
+Fleur’s eyes narrowed and she reached out, taking his hands and drawing him close against her.
+‘These are the steps,’ she murmured, her breath washing over his cheek in a rush of burnt holly leaves.

 Harry focused on the placement of her feet, the tug of her hands, the rhythm of the steps, and the beat of the music.
-He pictured the circle of dark ink on its pale page and clung to its image like a lifeline.
-His heart ceased its pounding, but Fleur’s presence in his arms burnt against his skin like a branding iron and a small sigh slipped from his slips
+He pictured the circle of black ink on its pale page and clung to its image, trying to let himself drown in its dark.
+His heart ceased its pounding, but Fleur’s presence in his arms burnt against his skin like a branding iron and a small sigh slipped from his slips.